TERMS & CONDITIONS AND

 4.1.
 HCPA strongly believes that the diversity of our communities is one of our greatest strengths and our most valuable asset.
 HCPA are fully committed to equality of opportunity and we believe that all individuals have an equal right to develop and achieve their full potential.

 4.2.
-Equality of opportunity and freedom from discrimination are fundamental rights and the HCPA has a legal and moral duty to exercise leadership in the promotion of equality of opportunity and diversity.
+Equality of opportunity and freedom from discrimination are fundamental rights and HCPA has a legal and moral duty under the Equality Act (2010) to exercise leadership in the promotion of equality of opportunity and diversity.
 We will promote equality and challenge all forms of discrimination through our role as a service provider.

 4.3.
-Equality of opportunity means more than disregarding differences such as gender, disability, race or nationality, religious or political belief, sexuality, or age.
+Equality of opportunity means more than disregarding differences such as the protected characteristics covered in the Equality Act (2010) (Age, Pregnancy and Maternity, Sex (gender identity), Disability, Marriage and Civil Partnerships, Race, Religion or Belief, Gender Reassignment and Sexual Orientation’.
 It means ensuring that different people receive services, consultation, and training opportunities in a fair and equal way.
 This means recognising, accommodating, and valuing diversity across HCPA and the community in which we work.

 4.4.
 Our goal is to foster an environment that offers people inclusivity and security, achieving an improvement in the quality of life for all who work alongside the HCPA.
 Our commitment to equality, diversity and inclusion is intrinsic to the way we think and is therefore central to everything that we do.